CamoRF/Red-Faction-Guerrilla-Terraform-Patch/README.md

 - Date: 4-1-2023
 - Build: 1150
 - Work-in-progress project that adds content, fixes bugs, and enhances many features.

+# NOTE: OVERWRITE WITH FILES FROM THE LATEST BRANCH

 # Auto Install (Recommended)
 - First verify your game files